Skip to main content

 The “reasonably Designed” Standard

-A collects health information must be more than a data-gathering exercise.
+A wellness program that collects health information must be more than a data-gathering exercise.
 The ADA mandates that such programs must be “reasonably designed to promote health or prevent disease.”
 This is an active requirement.
 A program is considered reasonably designed if it uses the collected information to benefit the employee.
 This can be achieved in several ways:

 • Providing Individual Feedback ∞ After an employee completes an HRA or biometric screening, the program should provide them with personalized feedback, an explanation of their health risks, and follow-up advice.